wuyingki/WorkBetter/OKEsetup.md

   ![](images/31.png)

-- Repeat the above for the rest of the Ingress rules following the table below from rule number 2 as the first rule has been entered already
+- Repeat the above step for the remaining Ingress rules in the table below.
+We have just completed rule number 1, please continue from rule number 2.

   ![](images/32.png)

 - Before clicking on **Create Security List** button to complete, you need to enter the Ergress rules as well.
+There are 4 Egress rules in total.

-- Enter the rest of the Engress rules following the table below:
+- Enter the Engress rules following the table below:

   ![](images/33.png)

 - Click on **Create Security List** button to complete

+**NOTE**: You have completed the **oke-worker** security list for the Worker Node Subnet.

 ### **STEP 3.5.2**: Create Security List for Load Balancer Subnets

-- Repeat Step 3.5.1 for the Load Balancer subnet with the Security List Name of **oke-loadbalancers** using the rules below:
+- Repeat Step 3.5.1 for the Load Balancer subnet with the Security List Name of **oke-loadbalancers** following the rules below:

   ![](images/34.png)

 - Click on **Create Security List** button to complete

+**NOTE**: You have completed the rules for the **oke-loadbalancers** security list.

   You should now have three security lists similar to below:

   ![](images/35.png)